taehyounpark/queryosity/docs/concepts/column.md

-A `column` starts out independent when it is read-in from an input dataset, but user-defined column must be evaluated out existing ones, i.e. are dependent.
+A `column` starts out as independent when it is read-in from the dataset, but user-defined column are evaluated out existing ones, i.e. are dependent.
 So the computation graph forms a tower of input and output columns such as

 ```mermaid